A Peek at Potter - Investigating the Bull

 Abbie and Jolijn will be more than happy to tell you all about this huge project.

-We are now halfway through the spec-ta-cow-lar restoration of Potter's Bull!
-Abbie and Jolijn are working hard to make old damages invisible, but a lot of work has already gone into this:
+Abbie and Jolijn have worked hard to make old damages invisible, and a lot of work has gone into this:

 • Every restoration process begins with extensive research.
 This helps the conservators understand the condition of the painting better and allows them to come up with a plan of action.

-• The painting itself is thoroughly examined.
-This includes using X-rays and infrared technology to see through the many layers of paint.
+• The painting itself was thoroughly examined.
+This included using X-rays and infrared technology to see through the many layers of paint.

-• Additionally, other works by Paulus Potter are studied.
+• Additionally, other works by Paulus Potter were studied.

 • In March 2024, the painting was moved to 'the stable', as we call it, the restoration studio in the museum.

-• From this point on the actual restoration can truly begin, and visitors of the Mauritshuis are more than welcome to visit the work in progress.
+• From this point on the actual restoration truly began, and visitors of the Mauritshuis could witness the progress in real time.

 De röntgenfoto van De Stier van Paulus Potter, gemaakt door René Gerritsen